Point de Bute, New Brunswick

-Point de Bute is an unincorporated community in Westmorland County, New Brunswick, Canada.
+Point de Bute or Pointe de Bute is an area in ward five of the town of Tantramar in Westmorland County, New Brunswick, Canada.

-The local service district of Pointe de Bute takes its name from the community but uses a different spelling.
+The former local service district of Pointe de Bute took its name from the community but used a different spelling.

 History

 The Acadian Pierre Buhot settled here in the late 1600s, and the original name was Pont à Buhot which evolved, via Pont à Buot to the current name.
 Opposite his house was a bridge over the Missaguash River, leading to the Tantramar Marsh.
 It was near the outlet of a stream, Rivière à l'Ours and a redoubt, which was the first point of attack by Monckton's army in 1755 as it advanced from Fort Lawrence to cross the Missaguash river on the way to attack Fort Beausejour.